Exponential single server queues in an interactive random environment: Non-separable queueing-environment systems

 says roughly that the mean passage times through $K_B$ are uniformly (over all queue lengths $n\geq 0$) bounded.
-Any such passage through $K_B$, initiated when the environment is on leave from some $k\in K_W$ by entering some $\ell\in K_B$, originates either from a jump movement (service completion which triggers an immediate jump) $k\to\ell$ governed by $R_{n+1}(k,\cdot)$, or from a continuous movement from some $k\in K_W$ to some $\ell\in K_B$ driven by $v_{n}(k,\cdot)$.
+Any such passage through $K_B$, initiated when the environment is on leave from some $k\in K_W$ by entering some $\ell\in K_B$, originates either from a jump movement (service completion which triggers an immediate jump) $k\to\ell$ governed by $r_{n+1}(k,\cdot)$, or from a continuous movement from some $k\in K_W$ to some $\ell\in K_B$ driven by $v_{n}(k,\cdot)$.
 In both cases the resulting queue length during the passage is $n$.
 Rewriting \eqref{eq:BS-PER-GEN-cn} as

-we observe that the mean passage times through $K_B$ are in both cases weighted by the entrance probabilities into $K_B$.\\ Including the departure intensities $ \mu(n+1)$, resp. $- v_{n}(k,k)$ out of $k\in K_W$ ensures that the queueing-environment system resides in $K_W$ sufficiently long. \end{remark} \begin{remark} The construction of the Lyapunov function with
+we observe that the mean passage times through $K_B$ are in both cases weighted by the entrance probabilities into $K_B$.
+Including the departure rates $ \mu(n+1)$ resp.~$- v_{n}(k,k)$ out of $k\in K_W$, ensures that the queueing-environment system resides in $K_W$ sufficiently long. \end{remark} \begin{remark} The construction of the Lyapunov function with